sez11a/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 ## Creating Teams for Advanced Site Membership Management

-Teams don't appear as a link in the Control Panel because they exist *within* sites.
 Teams allow site administrators a greater degree of flexibility than was possible using just user groups and roles.
 They allow site administrators to create various sets of users and permissions for site-specific functions.
 Teams are the preferred method for collecting permissions within a single site.